Set-Valued Control Functions: Identification

-and $Y=\sfo(D,X)+\lambda_d(X,V)+\eta_d$.
-We note that $\lambda_d$ is a known function of $F$ and plays the role of the adjustment term similarly to $Q$.
-Finally, we assume that $U$ is continuously distributed. \begin{assumption} $U|D,X,V$ has a strictly positive density with respect to Lebesgue measure on $\mathbb R^{d_U}$ almost surely. \end{assumption} This assumption helps us derive tractable identifying restrictions.
-It can be dropped when $\eY$ defined below is interval-valued almost surely.
+We also assume that $U$ is continuously distributed, which helps us derive tractable identifying restrictions.
+This assumption can be dropped when $\eY$ defined below is interval-valued almost surely. \begin{assumption} $U|D,X,V$ has a strictly positive density with respect to Lebesgue measure on $\mathbb R^{d_U}$ almost surely. \end{assumption}

 We now define the sharp identification region as follows. \begin{definition}[Sharp Identification Region under Mean Independence] The \emph{sharp identification region under mean independence} $\Theta_I(P_0)\subset \mathsf M\times\mathsf F\times \mathsf \Pi_r(P_0)$ is a set such that each $\theta=(\sfo,F,\sfs)\in \Theta_I(P_0)$ satisfies the following statement: (i) For any $Y$ whose conditional mean is $E_{P_0}[Y|D,X,Z]$, one can represent the outcome as in \eqref{eq:separable_mu}, where $U$'s conditional law $F$ satisfies Assumptions \ref{as:cf_mean} and \ref{as:Fuv} for some $V:\Omega\to\cV$. (ii) The control variable $V$ is a measurable selection of a set-valued control function $\eV$ satisfying Assumption \ref{as:cf_set}. \end{definition}

 Let $\eta\equiv(\eta_d,d\in\cD)$.
 Define

 Since $Y\in \Sel \eY$ by Assumption \ref{as:cf_set}, the observed conditional mean $E_{P_0}[Y|D,X,Z]$ belongs to the set of the conditional mean of measurable selections of $\eY(\eta,D,X,Z;\mu,F)$ for some $\theta\in\Theta_I(P_0)$.
 To use this observation, we introduce the \emph{conditional Aumann expectation} of a random set.